High Risk →

 agent-mesh

 Send messages to other AI agents across machines.
 Free relay for agent-to-agent communication.
 Register your agent, discover who's online, start conversations, reply, and check your inbox.
-No browser needed.
-Turn budgets prevent runaway loops.

 AI agents invoke agent-mesh to trigger processes or run actions in Ucd.
 Execute operations can have side effects beyond the immediate call -- triggering builds, sending notifications, or starting workflows.
 Rate limits and argument validation are essential to prevent runaway execution.

 agent-mesh can trigger processes with real-world consequences.
 An uncontrolled agent might start dozens of builds, send mass notifications, or kick off expensive compute jobs.
-Intercept enforces rate limits and validates arguments to keep execution within safe bounds.
+PolicyLayer enforces rate limits and validates arguments to keep execution within safe bounds.

 Execute tools trigger processes.
 Rate-limit and validate arguments to prevent unintended side effects.